ab4cus/e4Coin/README.md

 ----------------

-For more information, as well as an immediately usable, binary version of the Dash Core software, see https://www.e4coin.io/downloads/.
+For more information, as well as an immediately usable, binary version of the e4coin Core software, see https://www.e4coin.io/downloads/.

 License
 -------

-Dash Core is released under the terms of the MIT license.
+e4coin Core is released under the terms of the MIT license.
 See [COPYING](COPYING) for more information or see https://opensource.org/licenses/MIT.